Vectaerovenator: Discovery and Naming

 In 2019, Robin Ward, a regular fossil hunter found material belonging to Vectaerovenator while on a visit with his family.
 Another person, James Lockyer also found material as did Paul Farrell, amassing to the 4 vertebrae and one rib recovered.
 The bones were then analyzed by Chris Barker, who led the study with his colleagues.
 It was determined to be a new species and was given the name Vectaerovenator inopinatus, meaning air-filled hunter, due to amount of air spaces found in the recovered vertebrae.
 More potential material has turned up since its original discovery belonging in private collections.
 These might eventually find their way to a museum, where they can be analyzed.
 It was further determined that the material found belonged to one individual due to its general location, both in time and space, and the common similarity between the four vertebrae (this being the texture, and overall size).

 Description

 When described in 2020 by Chris Barker and colleagues, it was hypothesized the holotype of Vectaerovenator would have been estimated to have measured at around 4 m long based on the vertebrae, and the size they would potentially range from individual to individual.
 However the authors also noted that due to sutures in the recovered material, Vectaerovenator was not at full size, and would be somewhat larger than was estimated when fully grown.
-Based on the overall shape of the four vertebrae recovered, it was determined that at least one of the vertebrae belonged in the neck, two in the upper back, and one vertebrae belonged in the tail.
+Based on the overall shape of the four vertebrae recovered, it was determined that at least one of the vertebrae belonged in the neck, two in the upper back, and one vertebra belonged in the tail.